apdev/apdevblog.com/source/_posts/2016-05-15-aws-lambda-learnings.markdown

 ### Input mapping

-In order to get all the request meta data into Lambda (like path, method, ip, headers etc.) a input "Body Mapping Templates" must be setuped.
+In order to get all the request meta data into Lambda (like path, method, ip, headers etc.) an input "Body Mapping Templates" must be set up.
 This is the mapping I used:

 ```js
 {